flother/csv-game/README.md

 each individual record.
 Like the R version, this might be a bit cheaty.

 SQLite makes a table and imports the csv file and then runs a query.

+There is also a perl6 version but unfortunately it takes a very long time to run (minutes).
+Rakudo/moar/perl6 is [under active development and performance improvements](http://tux.nl/Talks/CSV6/speed4.html) so I expect this will get much faster in the future.
+When a breakthrough occurs, let me know and I'd love to add it to the game.

+I wish AWK had a `--csv` flag which did something useful for quoted csv files.
+I would love to add awk, gawk, mawk, and nawk.

 ## Rudimentary Analysis